redom/redom/README.md

 ## Questions

-For questions and support please use [community chat](https://gitter.im/pakastin/redom/).\
+For questions and support please use [community chat](https://gitter.im/pakastin/redom/).
-The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## Tools